openvinotoolkit/openvino/docs/index.md

 OpenVINO also makes use of open-source and Intel™ tools for traditional graphics processing and performance management.
 Intel® Media SDK supports accelerated rich-media processing, including transcoding.
 OpenVINO™ optimizes calls to the rich OpenCV and OpenVX libraries for processing computer vision workloads.
 And the new DL Streamer integration further accelerates video pipelining and performance.

 TBD: NNCF

+For a full browser-based studio integrating these other key tuning utilities, try the [Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction).

 ![](img/OV-diagram-step3.png)